-Weather stations can play an important role in the productivity of the agricultural sector by providing data that is important to anyone planning, planting, harvesting and managing crops: temperature, rainfall, dew point, wind speed and soil moisture.
+Weather stations can play an important role in the productivity of the agricultural sector by providing data that is important to anyone planning, planting, harvesting and managing crops: temperature, rainfall, dew point and wind speed.
 Yet Haiti has few functioning meteorological stations.

 In mid-2017, AREA installed four solar-powered meteorological stations in rural areas outside of Port-au-Prince.
 These stations now provide data vital for use by the farming sector: temperature, rainfall, dew point and wind speed.
 (To view the data, follow the links at the top right of this page.)
 The information is automatically updated every hour.